B-MaTe/-synchronize-folders-and-files/README.md

   * remove
   * rename
   * modify
+- **you can add / remove / modify one item at a time!**
-- the program will quit when the allowed number of modification is reached
+- the program will quit when the allowed number of changes is reached, and prints out the number of modifications made

 # Creator